ka-ching-as/ka-ching-episerver-app/README.md

 ### Product associations

-* Associated product codes for each product
+* Associated product codes for each product.

 ### Product assets